zzhangjii/learning-library/ApplicationIntegration-labguide.md

        Figure 49: Finding the Tabs to Access Tabbed panels

-17. Click Save to safely store away your new process.

 ## Implement the Approve Request Activity

 18. Let’s work on the Approve Request human activity so the regional